SimpleDataLabsInc/prophecy-docs/docs/SQL/development/visual-editor/variant-schema.md

 :::

+### Editing the variant schema

 After you infer the schema, you can click **Edit Schema** to view the variant schema and make edits to it.
 Use the Type dropdowns to manually choose the data type of each nested schema.

 ![Edit schema view](img/variant-edit-schema.png)

+Editing the variant schema is useful in cases where not all of the schema cases were covered while sampling the records.

 ## Variant sampling setting